-- The day you leave the hospital is called your "discharge date." - When your discharge date it decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
+- The day you leave the hospital is called your discharge date. - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay, and your request will be considered.

-Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights or nurse), ask any hospital employee for it.
+Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights

+Within two days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
+Everyone with Medicare gets a copy of this notice.
+If you do not get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
 If you need help, please call Member Services or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).